Yvette Fielding

 Yvette Paula Fielding (born 23 September 1968) is an English television presenter, producer, actress, writer and paranormal investigator.
 In 1987, aged 18, she became the youngest presenter on the BBC television programme Blue Peter.
 With her husband Karl Beattie, she co-created and presented the Most Haunted series on the Living channel, via their own production company, followed by Ghosthunting With....
-She has appeared in a wide range of other programmes, including The Wright Stuff and I'm A Celebrity...
-Get Me Out of Here!.
+She has appeared in a wide range of other programmes, including The Wright Stuff and I'm a Celebrity...Get Me Out of Here!.

 Early life

-Fielding was born in Stockport and grew up in Bramhall where she attended Pownall Green Primary School and Bramhall High School.
+Fielding was born 23 September 1968 in Stockport, Cheshire, North West England to Angela and Alan Fielding.
+She grew up in Bramhall where she attended Pownall Green Primary School and Bramhall High School.
 She attended Stockport Convent, Hillcrest Grammar School, Davenport and Dane Bank College in Crewe.

 As a teenager she worked as a hotel cleaner in Wilmslow, and a barmaid in Cheadle Hulme and Macclesfield.

 Career

 Early career

 Fielding's first major role came in 1983 when she was cast in the children's BBC series Seaview.
 The comedy-drama show centred around a teenage girl called Sandy Shelton (played by Fielding), growing up living at her parents' guest house in Blackpool.
 The show ran for two series.
 Fielding later made a guest appearance in an episode of Juliet Bravo.